 In many parts of the world, Boxing Day is the biggest sale day of the year.
-Shopping centres, big brands, and independent retailers slash their prices to get rid of the year's stock.
+Shopping centres, big brands and independent retailers all slash their prices to get rid of the year's stock.

 Where to shop the Boxing Day sales in US